 Newborn Babies and COVID-19

 To date, no babies born to mothers with COVID-19 have tested positive for the virus at birth.
-For more information on pregnant women, newborns and breastfeeding, visit the CDC Frequently Asked Questions on pregnancy and more.
+For more information on pregnant women, newborns and breastfeeding, visit the CDC Toolkit for Pregnant People and New Parents.